-To achieve this, we recommend a structured, root cause analysis workshop format.
-Root cause analysis is a set of problem solving tools used to identify the root causes of a problem, rather than simply addressing the obvious symptoms.
-Because many of the challenges faced by agile teams are rooted at the program level, stakeholders who attend this workshop should be the people who are empowered to effect change.
-The session is typically facilitated by the Release Train Engineer in a timebox of three hours or less.
+For the larger, systematic program-level problems, a structured, root-cause-analysis-based, problem-solving workshop format can be applied.
+Root cause analysis is a set of problem-solving tools used to identify the root causes of a problem, rather than simply addressing the symptoms.
+The session is typically facilitated by the RTE, or other facilitator, in a timebox of two hours or less.

 Agree on the Problem(s) to Solve

-Causes are identified and then placed grouped into major categories as bones off the main bone.
-For our software-related problem solving workshop, we preload the main bones with the categories “People,” “Process,” “Tools,” “Program,” and “Environment.”
+Causes are identified and then grouped into major categories as bones off the main bone.
+For our problem-solving workshop, we preload the main bones with the categories people, process, tools, program, and environment.
 However, these may be adapted as appropriate.
 Team members then brainstorm factors that they think contribute to the problem to be solved.
 Once a cause is identified, its root cause is identified with the 5 Whys technique.
-By simply asking Why, as many as five times, each cause of a cause is easier to discover and is added to the diagram.
+By simply asking why as many as five times, each cause of a cause is easier to discover and is added to the diagram.

 Identify the Biggest Root Cause

-Pareto Analysis, also known as “the 80/20 rule,” is a statistical decision making technique that is used to narrowing down the number of actions that produce the most significant overall effect.
-It uses the principle that 20% of the root causes can cause 80% of the problems.
+Pareto Analysis, also known as the 80/20 rule, is a statistical decision-making technique used to narrow down the number of actions that produce the most significant overall effect.
+It uses the principle that 20 percent of the root causes can cause 80 percent of the problem.
 It is particularly useful when many possible courses of action are competing for attention, which is almost always the case with complex, systemic problems.

 Once all the possible causes of causes have been identified, team members then cumulatively vote on the item they think is the biggest factor causing the end problem.
-They can do this by placing stars (five stars each are allocated, so they can vote on more than one root cause) on the causes they think are most problematic.
+They can do this by placing stars (five stars are allocated to each group member, which can be spread among one or more items as they see fit) on the causes they think are most problematic.
 The team then creates a Pareto chart, such as the example in Figure 5, which illustrates their collective consensus on the largest root causes.

-In this way, program-level problem solving is routine and systematic, and team members and program stakeholders can be assured that this program is solidly on its journey of continuous improvement.
+In this way, problem-solving is routine and systematic at both the program and large solution levels, and team members, program stakeholders, and value stream stakeholders can be assured that the value stream is solidly on its journey of relentless improvement.